“So do you know the list of the smallest countries in the world” I am asked?

-As Explorason is country counting on our world trip, San Marino for us also becomes our 69th country we have visited over the past four and a half years.
+As Explorason is country counting on our world trip, San Marino for us also becomes the 69th country we have visited over the past four and a half years.

 Recently we became mixed up with our world traveling country count, so we had to check the list (somehow I undercounted ten countries), and I confess this was also one of the reasons we wanted to visit San Marino.

-We were in Italy, and San Marino is one of the two countries tucked inside of Italy, so easily accessible for tourists and travellers alike.
+We were in Italy, and San Marino is one of the two countries tucked inside of Italy, so easily accessible for tourists and travelers alike.